 This may push you to sell the assets to settle the losses and debts you accumulate over time.
 But if you do not want to risk it all, registering as a company will be much safer.
 After deciding what type of business fits the bill for you and you want to go ahead with, registering is a reasonably fast and easy process.

 In Singapore, while registering for your business you can go for self-registration or opt for an agency to do it for you.
-However, all business registrations in Singapore are handled by the Accounting and Corporate Regulatory Authority (ACAR).
+However, all business registrations in Singapore are handled by the Accounting and Corporate Regulatory Authority (ACRA).

 Have you given a thought to how you are going to get the funds to start your small business or company in Singapore?
 You need to go through sources and find out some potential channels of capital available for funding to help you set up your business.

 Mostly, entrepreneurs start with their own savings or borrow some initial operating capital from their friends, family, and acquaintances.
+You may also choose to apply for a business loan with reliable financial institutions.

 Although, based on the kind of business you want to set up and the funding it may require, those options might not be your best choice.